skoona/SknJwtStatelessApi/README.md

 #### Client Example
 Produces this summary status from the /status api method.
 I needed a way to exercise the api endpoints beyond rspec tests.
-The result is this client script that run against a running instance of this application and can run multiple repetitions of the same workflow.
+The result is this client script that runs against a instance of this application and can run multiple repetitions of the same workflow.

-    $ ./bin/client_sequence 25         //<repeat-workflow-times>
+    $ ./bin/client_sequence 25    http://localhost:8585     # <repeat-workflow-times> <host-url-and-port>
 ```text

                     Workflow Metrics: SknSuccess, Metrics: